AdamNovetta/AutoOrc/README.md

 Change these variables if you want to use different AWS tags.

-By default this auto-stops items every day, and only starts Instances on weekdays.
-To start instances every day at the tagged time, change:
+By default this auto-stops items every day, and only auto-starts Instances on weekdays.

+If you want to start instances every day at the tagged time, change:
 ```python
 weekdays = True
 ```